selfawarestudio/picoapp/README.md

 ## Other Stuff

-The `picoapp` instance also has access to start and the event bus:
+The `picoapp` instance also has access to state and the event bus:

 ```javascript
 app.emit("event", { data: "global" });